rwedmonds/avd-lab/Readme.md

 ## VTEP (Loopback1)

-!!! note Does not get applied to spine switches
+!!! note Does not get applied to spine or layer 2 leaf switches

 - IP Network: 192.168.253.0/24